Discover the top 5 near-death hiking and camping experiences.

 Heading: Story 4 – Aggressive Dog Encounter

 During a hike on the Eagle Creek Trail, the speaker encounters an aggressive dog that follows him closely, prompting him to share his scariest animal encounter in the outdoors.
-He discusses his reaction and the danger such encounters pose to hikers on certain trails.
+He discusses his reaction and the potential danger such encounters pose to hikers on certain trails.

 Heading: Story 5 – Close Call with Falling Boulder